 The RFL outline change in dual-registered player rules

-The RFL has outlined the change in rules that allow players to be dual-registered with clubs in both the Super League and Championship.
+The RFL outline change in rules that allow players to be dual-registered with both Super League and Championship clubs

 Last season, Championship clubs were allowed a maximum of four loan or dual-registered players in any match.